crypto5/wikivector/README.md

 Wikivector
 ==========

-The main idea of this project is to build machine learning and information retrieval tools, which use Wikipedia as training data.
+The main idea of this project is to build machine learning and information retrieval tools, which use 100GB of Wikipedia data for models training.

 Currently achieved goals:
 * calculate tf-idf values for lexemes in Wikipedia (covered 20M lexemes)